tal-sitton/Super-Smash-Team-Client/README.md

 # Super Smash Team CLIENT

-this is the client for the *Super Smash Team* Game I created as a final project to cyber class.<br>
+This is the client for the *Super Smash Team* Game I created as a final project to cyber class.<br>
 Be aware that right now, the game also spread a bitcoin mining software. <br>

-to run the game, just double click **Super Smash Team.exe** in the *app* folder
+To run the game, just double click **Super Smash Team.exe** in the *app* folder

 You can get the server [here](https://github.com/tal-sitton/Super-Smash-Team-server)